hargoniX/bachelor/thesis/thesis.typ

 = Evaluation <evaluation>
 In this chapter we evaluate the success of our implementation.
 We first investigate how well we were able to meet our verification goals in @eval-veri, in particular focusing on the limitations we met along the way.
-In order to demonstrate that our approach is viable for real-world drivers we also perform a basic performance evaluation, comparing our performance to the one of ixy in @perf.
+In order to demonstrate that our approach is viable for real-world drivers, we also perform a basic performance evaluation, comparing our performance to the one of ixy in @perf.

 == Verification <eval-veri>
-Based on the git history of `mix` we estimate that the entire verification effort consumed about 150 man-hours.
-This excludes the porting effort of the driver onto L4 which did consume more time due to our inexperience with the L4 hardware framework in the beginning.
+Based on the git history of `mix`, we estimate that the entire verification effort consumed about 150 man-hours.
+This excludes the porting effort of the driver onto L4, which did consume more time due to our inexperience with the L4 hardware framework in the beginning.

-While we were able perform a lot of our proofs with Kani, we met two limitations of Kani while doing so.
+While we were able to verify the majority of our proofs with Kani, we met two limitations of Kani while doing so.

 The first one was that Kani was seemingly unable to translate the dropping of our packet data structure into the @CBMC input format.
 Unlike normal data structures, we implemented